aroberge/ideas/usage_demo/README_demo.rst

 Using with Pypy
 -----------------

-According to a few quick tests we did, **ideas** works with Pypy just as well as it does with CPython.
+According to a few quick tests we did, :small-caps-bold:`ideas` works with Pypy just as well as it does with CPython.